Skip to main content

 Updated over 2 weeks ago

-All our adventures are priced on the basis of sharing a twin room, and around 75% of Flashpackers choose to do so.
+All our Adventure trips are priced on the basis of sharing a twin room, and around 75% of Flashpackers choose to do so.
 It’s one of the fastest ways to connect with your fellow travellers – and even the most apprehensive first-timers often tell us they’re glad they gave it a go.

 How are roommates matched?